Latest Event Updates

 My Starting Point

 I was not a fan of consultants when I first started working with them.
 Most were arrogant, had limited focus, and viewed problems or goals in isolation.
 I later learned that the same could be said for salespeople, executives, and more.
-It had less to do with the role but was more evident when people presented themselves as experts.
+It had less to do with the role and more to do with how people presented themselves as experts.

 Switching to consulting was a tough sell.
 When I finally accepted a position, I expected to learn proven methodologies from seasoned experts.
-The lessons learned were not always what I had anticipated.
+The lessons I learned weren’t always what I had expected.

 Many of the senior consultants I worked with had been highly successful early in their careers.
 But over time, that success calcified into rigid frameworks and default approaches.
 They weren’t completely wrong—but they weren’t adaptable or as effective as they could have been, either.